We all must answer one day to our God, the Creator of the universe and all that is in it!

 What a horrible, deceived state of mind that is!

-Again, it’s ultimately a choice in each man’s soul; to either justify himself before God OR to turn away from self/sin, turning to the Christ alone for justification.
+Again, it’s ultimately a choice for each person to make in their heart; to either justify himself before God OR to turn away from self, turning to the Christ alone to be justified!

 Sinful man (that’s all of us) can only be justified by grace through faith in the Lord Jesus Christ.